 Blazor Context Menu Overview

-professional grade UI library with 100+ native components for building modern and feature-rich applications.
+The Context Menu component is part of Telerik UI for Blazor, a professional grade UI library with 110+ native components for building modern and feature-rich applications.
 To try it out sign up for a free 30-day trial.

-Creating Context Menu
+Creating the Blazor Context Menu

-event to respond to user actions.
+3. Handle the OnClick event to respond to user actions.

-@* Use a context menu to perform actions *@
+@* Use a Context Menu to perform actions *@

 <div class="context-menu-target" style="width:200px; height: 100px; background: yellow; margin-bottom: 50px;">

-Right click (or tap-and-hold on a touch device) for a context menu.
+Right-click (or tap and hold on a touch device) for a Context Menu.

 </div>